them-es/Billy/readme.txt

 * You can also [help translate](https://translate.wordpress.org/projects/wp-plugins/billy "translate.wordpress.org") the plugin into your language

 == Changelog ==

+= 1.9.1 =
+* Allow to disable Geocoding
+* Accounting: Move export button to the right and fix a PHP notice
+* Invoices/Quotes lookup: Fix a PHP notice if no posts have been published yet

 = 1.9.0 =
 * Include an optional reference meta field in invoice post templates